-It's been an exhausting week in the newsroom.
+It's been an exhausting week in media.

 I'll have my days where I'll get so tired of having to hand-hold and explain to those who would rather derail, dispute, and dismiss the truth instead of coming to terms with the reality that we live in a world where anti-blackness is very much alive and well.
 It is voluntarily work.
 And I don't owe anyone the time to walk them through the what ifs and the whys and the hows.

-Protect your energies fam.
+Protect your energies.

-Labels: peace and love
+Labels: blm, peace and love